310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 {% bubble Kanata %}
 mhm, mhm, i know the truth. no need to come up with excuses. let’s go on stage with everyone, why don’t we?

-i’m sure you practiced for motor show’s performance anyway, didn’t you? just in the slight chance you’d have to perform. you’ve always been that sort of person—
+i am sure you practiced for motor show’s performance anyway, didn’t you? just in the slight chance you’d have to perform. you’ve always been that sort of person—

-and it’s a hero’s duty to be prepared for that “slight chance”.
+and it is a hero’s duty to be prepared for that “slight chance”.

 besides, you’d never distance yourself from others simply because you’re too busy.

-we’re talking about mr. lonely here, aren’t we?
+we are talking about mr. lonely here, aren’t we?
 {% endbubble %}

 {% bubble Chiaki cry %}